 I made one of these with my little boy.
 I painted his bum in suitable paint (to ensure it didn’t irritate his delicate skin) and then got a print of it to keep forever.
 If you decide to do this, you might need a hand getting your babe in the right position.
 Of course, after you’ve printed their bottom, you’ll need to wash the paint off.

-I think that a bumpkin is a unique keepsake and when it comes to Halloween activities for babies, this is certainly one to add to your list.
+I think that a bumpkin is an easy craft and you’re left with a unique keepsake.
+When it comes to Halloween activities for babies, this is certainly one to add to your list.

 Babies love sensory play and it’s pretty easy to create a Halloween-themed sensory bag.
 You will need zip-locker bags to do this and some spooky contents.